souperdoupe/crunkbong/scripts/wefe-netdude/README.md

 networks.
 This project is inspired by ceni and the freebsd wifi manager.

+wefe -a will create a file for a sepcific network using a specified interface; this file will then be copied to /etc/network/interfaces.d/$interface.cfg.
-By editing /etc/network/interfaces directly, you can add other functionality, and modify the script to suit your needs, rather easily.
+By editing /etc/network/interfaces directly, you can further modify functionality, and modify the script to suit your needs, rather easily.
+Additional reading on managing interfaces can be found through Google searching and man interfaces.

 You must declare one of these options: